Krabii/optimization-models/README.md

-# shopping-cart-optimization
+# Shopping Cart Optimization
-A MILP formulation of shopping cart optimization.
+A MILP formulation for shopping cart optimization.

-## Summary
+## Problem description:

-We are in need of a series of products in a recurrent way.
-They are products that are not perishable.
-It means we can stock up as much as we want and there are no expiration dates.
-Nevertheless there we have space limitations.
-A warehouse or storage room, maybe a cupboard, drawer, etc.
-We want to buy as much as we can put in our storage facility.
-Each product though is spent in a different rate.
+This is an example of a shopping cart optimization for a series of everyday cleaning products.
+The same problem can serve as part of a inventory management system, where storing space is limited.

+We need to buy a series of cleaning products.
+There is a capacity constraint, which corresponds to our storage room's area in cm2.
+Each product can serve us for a certain amount of time given in months.
+We want to minimize our visits to the market.
+In other words our goal is to maximize the time we need to make the next visit to the market.

+It is modeled as a minmax mixed-integer linear programming problem with integer variables.

 ## Objective
 The objective of the problem is to reduce our visits to the supermarket.

-## Formulation
+## Porblem Formulation:

+### Requirements
+- Python 3.6+
+- pyscipopt
+- SCIP Optimization Suite